DuckMasterAl/website/discord.md

 # People I Need to Credit
-Thank you to Happy Hippo#2646, Anri Quacks#6754, and HarryPGaming#3654 :smile:
+Thank you to Happy Hippo#2646, Anri Quacks#6754, and HarryPGaming#3654.
+I wouldn't be here without all their support and help.
+Thank you.
 # Discord Server Owned by Me

 ## [Ducky Quacksters Discord](https://discord.gg/d7AWcRj)